 The State of Hermit Thrushes

-Data collected by the Breeding Bird Survey indicate that the size of the breeding population of Hermit Thrushes is steady or growing slowly.
+Data collected by the Breeding Bird Survey indicate that the size of the breeding population of Hermit Thrushes has remained stable.
 Population gains appear concentrated in eastern North America, exemplified by the ongoing colonization of the southern Appalachians.
-In contrast, populations in western North America may be declining.
+However, populations in western North America, the Mid-Atlantic and New England states, are likely declining.